 Troubleshooting Common Issues

-- you are logged in to the site, but chat doesn’t think so and wants to force you to log in as a guest: This happens mostly when using the blank page (cuckoldmarraige.info/chat.htm – to resolve this, navigate to the chat launch page cuckoldmarriage.info/chat/ and wait for chat to load, then proceed to the blank page for distraction free chat.
+Fix: – Navigate to the chat launch page cuckoldmarriage.info/chat/ and wait for chat to load, then proceed to the blank page for distraction free chat.

-- private chats open for the recipient when they open for the initiator (not after text is sent) – this can cause accidental PM windows fairly easily
+- Issue: Private chats open for the recipient when they open for the initiator (not after text is sent)